-17. This beacon is made of aluminium, orange in colour, cylindrical shaped and equipped with two whip aerials.
+- 19. This beacon is made of aluminium, coloured orange and is cylindrical in shape, with two whip aerials.
 The beacon is fitted with an automatic transmitting unit, battery life of 48 hours operating on the following frequencies:

 - a.
 406.025 MHz COSPAS/SARSAT.

 - b.
 243 MHz Military Air Guard.

 - c.
 121.5 MHz Civil Air Guard.

-Submarine Launched One-Way Transmission (SLOT) Buoy
+Submarine Launched One-Way Transmission Buoy

-18. This buoy is used for one-way communications between submarines and warships/aircrafts.
-It also can be launched in an emergency default mode in which case it will transmit on 243 MHz Military Air Guard.

-19. Both of the SERB and SLOT Buoy may frequently be encountered in areas where warships and aircraft exercise, whether or not submarines are present, and should not be confused with submarine emergency buoys and beacons.
+- 20. This buoy is used for tactical communications between submarines and warships/aircraft.
+It can, however, be fired in an emergency default mode in which case it will transmit a SABRE tone on 243 MHz Military Air Guard. - 21.
+A general description of Submarine Launched One-Way Transmission (SLOT) Buoy, smoke candles fired from submarines and aircraft float, smoke and flame markers is as follows: - a.
+White Smoke Candles.
+These are fired from submarines to indicate their position.
+They burn for up to 15 minutes emitting white smoke and flame and can thus be seen day or night; they can easily be confused with aircraft marine markers and floats smoke and flame. - b.
+Green Smoke Candles.
+These are fired from submarines to indicate their position.
+They burn for about five minutes emitting green smoke.
+They can be seen more easily than the white smoke candles in rough weather but cannot be seen at night. - 22.
+The above may frequently be encountered in areas where warships and aircraft exercise, whether or not submarines are present, and should not be confused with submarine emergency buoys and beacons.
 In case of doubt, the object should be approached to confirm, visually, whether or not it is a submarine emergency buoy or beacon before reporting it.